 ALS ONE is an unprecedented partnership of world leaders in ALS research and care from Massachusetts General Hospital, UMass Medical Center, Harvard Medical School, ALS Therapy Development Institute, and Compassionate Care ALS.
 Together, they have joined forces on a shared Science Plan.

-Together, through the sharing of ideas and division of responsibility, they have committed to finding a treatment or cure for ALS by the year 2020, while improving the care now for those currently battling ALS.
+Together, through the sharing of ideas and division of responsibility, they have committed, with proper funding, to finding a treatment or cure for ALS by the year 2020, while improving the care now for those currently battling ALS.